heylittlehouse/lil-twitter/README.md

 Your site needs to have the following functionality:

-- On page load, the 50 most recent tweets are displayed in the 'river' running down the middle of the page.
+- On page load, the 50 most recent tweets are displayed in the timeline running down the middle of the page.
 - On page load, the 10 most popular hashtags are displayed.

 - A user can create a tweet, which will get saved into the database with a fake username, fake handle, and fake avatar (which is all handled server-side).
 - Any hashtags the tweet includes (e.g. #yolo), should also be associated with that tweet.
-- The new tweet should appear atop the 'river', preferrably with some sort of animation.
+- The new tweet should appear atop the timeline, preferrably with some sort of animation.

 - A user can search for a specific hashtag using the search bar.
-The results of the search will be displayed in the river, replacing whatever was there before.
+The results of the search will be displayed in the timeline, replacing whatever was there before.
 - If the user searches for a hashtag that does not exist, the search bar turns red.

-- A user can click on a trending topic in the trends box, which causes the river to display all tweets that are associated with that hashtag, replacing whatever was there before.
+- A user can click on a trending topic in the trends box, which causes the timeline to display all tweets that are associated with that hashtag, replacing whatever was there before.

-- When a user clicks on the Lil Twitter header, the 50 most recent tweets are displayed.
+- When a user clicks on the Li'l Twitter header logo, the 50 most recent tweets are displayed.

 All of this will be accomplished using Javascript.